Molly Malone Cook

 Molly Malone Cook (January 5, 1925 – August 25, 2005) was an American photographer.
-Despite being employed professionally as a photographer for only a short time, Cook left behind an extensive collection of printed photographs and negatives, taken throughout her adult life.
-Cook worked with and photographed dozens of iconic artists and famous faces such as Lorraine Hansberry, Norman Mailer, Eleanor Roosevelt and John Waters.
+Cook worked with and photographed many famous figures such as Lorraine Hansberry, Norman Mailer, Eleanor Roosevelt, and John Waters.

 Career

-Cook's interest in photography began while she was working for the US government in Europe.
+Cook's interest in photography began while she was working for the United States Army in Heidelberg, Germany.
 Upon returning to the United States she was employed as one of the first photographers for The Village Voice.
-The Village Voice was an alternative weekly publication, which acted as a platform for creatives in New York City, beginning circulation in 1955 and ending in 2018.
-While creating content for the publication, Cook photographed poet Jean Cocteau, playwright Lorraine Hansberry, Eleanor Roosevelt, Robert Motherwell, writer Norman Mailer, and many other famous artists, writers and icons of the time period.
+While working for the publication, Cook photographed Jean Cocteau, Lorraine Hansberry, Eleanor Roosevelt, Robert Motherwell, Norman Mailer, and several other famous artists of the time.

-After moving to Provincetown, Massachusetts, with her partner Mary Oliver in the 1960s, Cook opened the first photographic gallery on the east coast; the VII Photographers studio.
+After moving to Provincetown, Massachusetts with her partner Mary Oliver in the 1960s, Cook opened the first photographic gallery on the East Coast, the VII Photographers studio.
 The studio represented many successful photographers such as Bernice Abbott, Eugene Atget, and Edward Steichen.
 The studio notably sold prints by Ansel Adams for $35.
-At that time, photography was considered an art form by relatively few people; although patrons were frequent, the studio could not be sustained financially, and Cook closed her doors only a few years after opening.
+At that time, photography was considered an art form by relatively few people; although patrons were frequent, the studio could not sustain itself financially, and Cook closed its doors only a few years after opening.

-Cook moved on to open the East End Bookshop, where she selectively stocked the shelves based on her personal judgment of quality of the literature.
-In 1966 Cook hired the soon-to-be famous American filmmaker John Waters, with whom she would maintain a relationship for nearly the next 40 years.
+Cook moved on to open the East End Bookshop.
+In 1966 Cook hired the then-unknown American filmmaker John Waters as a clerk, with whom she would maintain a friendship for the next 40 years.
 When her health began showing signs of decline in 1969, Cook closed the bookshop.

 In the 1970s, Cook worked as a literary agent for Oliver, among other writers, as well as an assistant to Norman Mailer.
 During her time working as Oliver's agent, at any time that the couple received a telephone call for Oliver, Cook would pretend to be her, and many editors would play along.